CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 powershell -ExecutionPolicy Bypass -File .\start_on_windows.ps1 -Action ClearCache
 ```

-Cache cleanup is best-effort and reproducible: it attempts one bulk operation
+Cache cleanup is best-effort and reproducible: each target is enumerated and
-per target, then uses deterministic deepest-first item recovery only when the
+its items are removed individually in deterministic deepest-first order.
+Locked
-bulk operation fails.
-Locked or administrator-protected files are reported and
+or administrator-protected files are reported and skipped; other cached
-skipped; other cached artifacts continue to be removed. `.gitkeep` sentinels
+artifacts continue to be removed. `.gitkeep` sentinels remain preserved.
-remain preserved.